Rsemane/ESXI-on-Azure-VM/Deployment.md

 ![vswitchnat](images/Networkhyper-3.png)

 4. **Create Network Natting**
 The 192.168.100.0/24 network will be NATed through the public IP address of the Azure virtual machine.
-For example, a VM with a private IP of 192.168.100.2 will have its outbound traffic translated to the VM’s public IP.
+For example, a VM with a private IP of 192.168.100.2 will have its outbound traffic translated to the Azure VM’s private IP.

 ```powershell
 New-NetNat -Name "NATNetwork" -InternalIPInterfaceAddressPrefix 192.168.100.0/24